 - 1. Cosmetic Procedures, as defined in Section 14, Glossary, are excluded from coverage.
-Examples include: - deviated septum-nasal surgery; - liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple; - pharmacological regimens; - nutritional procedures or treatments; - tattoo or scar removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures); - hair removal or replacement by any means; - treatments for skin wrinkles or any treatment to improve the appearance of the skin; - treatment for spider veins; - skin abrasion procedures performed as a treatment for acne; - treatments for hair loss; - varicose vein treatment of the lower extremities, when it is considered cosmetic; and - replacement of an existing intact breast implant if the earlier breast implant was performed as a Cosmetic Procedure; - physical conditioning programs such as athletic training, bodybuilding, exercise, fitness, flexibility, health club memberships and programs, spa treatments, and diversion or general motivation; - 3. wigs regardless of the reason for the hair loss except for chemotherapy or radiation therapy for cancer; and - 4. treatment of benign gynecomastia (abnormal breast enlargement in males).
+Examples include: - deviated septum-nasal surgery; - liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple; - pharmacological regimens; - nutritional procedures or treatments; - tattoo or scar removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures); - sclerotherapy treatment of veins; - hair removal or replacement by any means; - treatments for skin wrinkles or any treatment to improve the appearance of the skin; - treatment for spider veins; - skin abrasion procedures performed as a treatment for acne; - treatments for hair loss; - varicose vein treatment of the lower extremities, when it is considered cosmetic; and - replacement of an existing intact breast implant if the earlier breast implant was performed as a Cosmetic Procedure; - 2. physical conditioning programs such as athletic training, bodybuilding, exercise, fitness, flexibility, health club memberships and programs, spa treatments, and diversion or general motivation; and - 3. treatment of benign gynecomastia (abnormal breast enlargement in males).